snehaaojha/tiktok-reels-player-Sneha/README.md

 ## Approach

-* Used IntersectionObserver for detecting the active video
+* Implemented IntersectionObserver to track the active video and control playback
-* Ensured only one video plays at a time
+* Ensured only one video plays at a time to avoid performance issues
-* Built reusable components for better structure
+* Used reusable components such as VideoItem, ActionBar, and VideoFeed
-* Focused on smooth scrolling and user experience
+* Handled browser autoplay restrictions for audio using user interaction
+* Designed UI to mimic real-world short video platforms like TikTok/Reels

 ---

+## Challenges Faced

+* Synchronizing audio playback with video due to browser autoplay restrictions
+* Preventing multiple videos from playing simultaneously
+* Handling smooth infinite scrolling without visible jumps
+* Maintaining correct video aspect ratio across different media

+---

 ## Limitations

-* Uses static video data (no backend integration)
+* Uses static data (no backend or API integration)
-* Some videos are landscape and adjusted using responsive styling
+* Large video files increase repository size
+* Audio is implemented separately for videos without built-in sound

 ---